 Once you get to the share page, you can edit the cover image, write a caption, tag people, add locations, add a fundraiser, and more.
 If you’re a content creator and need to add a paid partnership label, you can do that in “Advanced Settings.”

 If you want to wait on sharing your creation with the world, you can save it as a draft.
 But if you’re ready for the reel to be public, you can hit Share, and it’ll be discoverable on the main Reels page, or from the Reels tab on your profile.

-If you're not ready to make your own content yet, but want to see what's out there, head to your Explore page and you can see featured videos from people around the world.
+If you're not ready to make your own content yet, but want to see what's out there, head to your Reels page and you can see featured videos from people around the world.
 You can browse through songs, effects, or hashtags to find specific content, or just experiment with searches.